aksnzhy/xlearn_doc/index.rst

 Installation
 ^^^^^^^^^^^^^^

-The easiest way to install xLearn Python package is to use x``pip``.
+The easiest way to install xLearn Python package is to use ``pip``.
 The following command will download the xLearn source code, build and install python package on your locally machine: ::

     sudo pip install xlearn